Jiawei-Wang/Jiawei-Wang.github.io/README.md

 1. Finish COMP120
 2. Rebuild this page using HTML/CSS/JS
-3. Use personal URL and add link to resume
+3. Switch to personal URL and add link to resume